omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 ## Discover Portugal on bicycle with Top Portugal Bike tours

 \
-Our mission is to provide you with relaxing and enjoyable [**cycling holiday in Portugal**](https://topbiketoursportugal.com/bike-tours-in-portugal), complemented with historical points, tasty gastronomy and wonderful views.
+Our mission is to provide you with relaxing and enjoyable cycling holiday in Portugal, complemented with historical points, tasty gastronomy and wonderful views.

 The [**bike tours**](https://topbiketoursportugal.com/bike-tours-in-portugal) we offer are designed for recreational cyclists.
 For that purpose, we mostly use touring bicycles.
 Mountain bikes are used depending on the bike tour.